BugzTheBunny/LinkedIn_Friends/README.md

 # LinkedIn connections automated.

-This simple and short script will automate your connections on LinkedIn.
+This simple and short script will automate your adding connections on LinkedIn, for example if you want to get ☕, and add connections in the same time.

 ----
 **⚠️ THE USAGE OF THIS IS YOUR RESPONSIBILITY ONLY, IM NOT RESPONSIBLE IF YOUR ACCOUND GETS LOCKED OR BANNED FOR SOMETIME.**